• Skip to primary navigation

 • Mayonnaise

-How do you make a spicy kimchi Reuben? (+ tips)
+How to make a spicy kimchi Reuben (+ tips)

 Combine the kimchi with the mayo and cayenne pepper in a small bowl.
 Set aside.